veillette/physics-book/contents/ch9SimpleMachines.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
 Scissors are like a double-lever system.
-Which of the simple machines in [Figure](#fig1) and [Figure](#fig2) is most analogous to scissors?
+Which of the simple machines in [Figure 1](#fig1) and [Figure 2](#fig2) is most analogous to scissors?

 </div>
 </div>

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-Suppose you pull a nail at a constant rate using a nail puller as shown in [Figure](#fig1).
+Suppose you pull a nail at a constant rate using a nail puller as shown in [Figure 1](#fig1).
 Is the nail puller in equilibrium?
 What if you pull the nail with some acceleration – is the nail puller in equilibrium then?
 In which case is the force applied to the nail puller larger and why?

 </div>
 </div>